* Enter any 8-digit banknote serial number, Example: 12345678

 Myth: Star Notes Always Command Huge Premiums

 Star notes (with a star symbol after the serial number) are replacement notes.
 While they’re less common, only truly rare star notes with low print runs or fancy serial numbers command significant premiums.
+Learn more about star note values.

 Myth: Only Uncirculated Bills Are Valuable